In this article

-5. Regional customisation and personalisation to appeal more strongly to niches
+5. Regional customization and personalization to appeal more strongly to niches

-Herschel recognises that even though it is important to stay afloat of shifts in global trends, it is equally important to stay attuned to regional differences in tastes and preferences of customers.
+Herschel recognizes that even though it is important to stay afloat of shifts in global trends, it is equally important to stay attuned to regional differences in tastes and preferences of customers.